textbrowser/spot-on-lite/README.md

+Spot-On-Lite is a curious product of curious love.
+It thrives on low-power machines.
+Curious?

+Raspberry Pi, Sophos, medical equipment.
+A machine capable of electronic curiosity.
+Escape the techno-wardens.

 Spot-On-Lite supports Qt LTS.
-It has been tested on Debian and OpenBSD.
-Spot-On-Lite compiles on Debian, FreeBSD, Mac OS X, and OpenBSD.

 ARM, PowerPC, and Sparc are supported.
 Qt 5.5.1 is also supported for PowerPC.

-Included is a thread-safe Lisp implementation of SHA-512.
+Included is a curious Lisp implementation of SHA-512.
 Super fast, super cute.

 On Linux, limiting the number of processes may be achieved